Boca Grande's Strawberry Festival set for March 7

-BOCA GRANDE — The annual Strawberry Festival will return to the Crowninshield House and grounds on Boca Grande from 9 a.m. to 2 p.m.
-Saturday, March 7.
+BOCA GRANDE — The annual Strawberry Festival will return from 9 a.m. to 2 p.m.
+Saturday to the Crowninshield House and grounds on Boca Grande.

 Strawberry shortcake with homemade biscuits, hot dogs and brats and bake sale delicacies are among the attractions of this popular festival.